You want your business to grow, right? I mean, what business owner doesn’t?

 Because having clearly defined goals will show you exactly what tasks you need to prioritize each and every day.

-This takes the guess work out of what you have to accomplish each day and allows you to focus your efforts from the moment you start moving.
+If you set clear goals, it takes the guess work out of what you have to accomplish each day and allows you to focus your efforts from the moment you start moving.

 You won’t be lost in big picture dreaming, or wasting time on tasks that won’t bring you the results you need.